Skip to main content

 Male Hormone Optimization

 For men experiencing symptoms of low testosterone, often termed andropause or late-onset hypogonadism, a standard protocol frequently involves weekly intramuscular injections of Testosterone Cypionate (200mg/ml).
 This esterified form of testosterone provides a sustained release, maintaining stable blood levels over time.
-To mitigate potential and preserve endogenous testicular function, additional medications are often incorporated.
+To mitigate potential side effects and preserve endogenous testicular function, additional medications are often incorporated.

 • Gonadorelin ∞ Administered via subcutaneous injections, typically twice weekly, this gonadotropin-releasing hormone (GnRH) analog stimulates the pituitary gland to release luteinizing hormone (LH) and follicle-stimulating hormone (FSH).
 This action helps maintain natural testosterone production within the testes and supports fertility, counteracting the suppressive effect of exogenous testosterone on the hypothalamic-pituitary-gonadal (HPG) axis.